monopole/volley/README.md

 $V_TUT/bin/client
 ```

-Kill the service, and confirm that ‘croupier’ no longer in the table.
+Kill the service, and confirm that `croupier` no longer in the table.
 ```
 kill $TUT_PID_SERVER